Introduction (previous version)

 In this rather brief period most of the films that have become classics were made.
 In 1966 Leone made The Good, the Bad and the Ugly, now considered by many to be the best western (not only spaghetti western) ever made, while his crown prince, Sergio Corbucci (often called ‘the other Sergio’) made the ground-breaking Django, that became the prototype of the vengeance tale, and spawned numerous films with ‘Django’ in its title.
 In 1968 these two directors brought the genre two more indisputable masterpieces: Leone made the legendry Once upon a Time in the West, the first spaghetti western to attract the attention of so-called ‘serious’ critics, and Corbucci made the devastating The Great Silence, that was entirely set in the snow and subverted virtually all genre conventions, among them the often heard cliché that in a western the good guy always wins.

-The Big Gundown (La Resa dei Conti, 1966), with Lee van Cleef, who had also appeared in two of the three Dollar movies, is a tale about class struggle as well as a deconstruction of the mythology of the law-upholding gunslinger.
+Another director from the golden period of the genre, is Sergio Sollima (‘the third Sergio’), the most intellectual and politically committed of all spaghetti western directors.
+His The Big Gundown (La Resa dei Conti, 1966), with Lee van Cleef, who had also appeared in two of the three Dollar movies, is a tale about class struggle as well as a deconstruction of the mythology of the law-upholding gunslinger.
 Face to face (1967) is the story of a New England college professor, who travels down south and discovers his violent instincts when he’s held hostage by a bandit.
 The professor is played by Gian Maria Volonté, another Leone veteran, who also appeared in A Bullet for the General (Quién sabe?
 1966, Damiano Damiani), that set the tone for a series of political westerns set in Mexico during of the several Mexican revolutions, the so-called ‘Zapata westerns’ (occasionally called ‘Tortilla westerns’).
 The bandit (in Face to Face) is played by Cuban-American actor Tomas Milian, who would appear in many Zapata westerns as a Mexican farmer turned revolutionary.
 Set in Mexico, and filmed in a baroque western style, the Zapata westerns nevertheless seemed more concerned with European than American (North or Latin) politics.
 In the sixties Marxist ideas were wide-spread among European intellectuals, especially in the Mediterranean countries, and the Zapata westerns seem to reflect the revolutionary ideas that lived among them.

 1969 showed a decline in the number of westerns produced, and a tendency to parody the genre, already announced in the previous years, became more apparent, especially in the Sartana movies, often called the answer of the spaghetti western to the Bond movies.